Ghost Story (Straub novel): Synopsis

-Not long after this Lewis Benedikt is murdered in the forest, and Sears and Ricky decide that it is time to tell Donald the most terrible story that the Chowder Society knows — and it, too, is a true tale.
+Not long after Donald tells his story, Lewis Benedikt is murdered in nearby woods, and Sears and Ricky decide that it is time to tell Donald the most terrible story that the Chowder Society knows – this, too, is a true tale.
 Fifty years previously a young woman named Eva Galli had moved to the town.
 She was in her early twenties and all five of the young men fell head over heels for her, although it was a purely platonic love.
 One night in 1929—not long after Black Tuesday—Eva came to see them, but she was not acting like herself.
-She made sexual advances and belittled them.
+She made aggressive sexual advances and belittled them.
 There was a struggle, and Eva fell and hit her head.
 Believing her to be dead, they conspired to hide the body by putting it in a car and driving it into a deep pond.
-But at the last moment Eva's body disappeared from the inside of the car, and there was a lynx looking at them from the other bank.
+But at the last moment Eva's body disappeared from the inside of the car, and they saw a lynx looking at them from the other bank.

-Donald has already encountered Anna Mostyn, the young woman claiming to be the niece of Eva Galli, and found she immediately unnerved him, reminding him of Alma.
-Donald begins his research and quickly comes to the conclusion that what they are dealing with is a manitou, or some other kind of shape-shifting creature.
+Donald has already encountered Anna Mostyn, the young woman claiming to be the niece of Eva Galli, and has found himself strongly reminded of Alma.
+He begins his research and concludes that what they are dealing with is a manitou, or some other kind of shape-shifting creature.
 He believes that Eva Galli, Alma Mobley, Anna Mostyn and also Ann-Veronica Moore, the mysterious young actress who was the guest of honor at the party at which his uncle died, are all the same creature, out for revenge on the Chowder Society for what they did to her as Eva Galli.
-Sears also recognizes Greg Benton and his idiot brother from Donald's description as Gregory Bate and his brother Fenny, from his strange experience during his time as a teacher.
+Sears also recognizes Greg Benton and his disabled brother from Donald's description as Gregory Bate and his brother Fenny, from his strange experience during his time as a teacher.
 The men conclude that Greg and Fenny must belong to the same supernatural species as Eva.
-Donald finds some of his uncle's tape recordings and listens to parts not even his uncle had heard yet, where she speaks directly to him and the surviving Chowder Society, saying she belongs to an ancient race of beings and that she herself is old enough to remember the first humans in the country.
+Donald finds some of his uncle's tape recordings and listens to parts not even his uncle had heard yet, where Eva speaks directly to him and the surviving Chowder Society, saying she belongs to an ancient race of beings and that she herself is old enough to remember the first humans in the country.